JankariTech/blog/src/assets/Playwright/Playwright-intro.md

   await global.browser.close();
 });
 ```
 In the above snippet of code, we launch a `chrome` browser where our tests will be automated.
 You can launch a different one as per your requirement, just make sure you import the correct browser.
 We run the browser in the headed mode which can be done by setting `headless:false`, this means that when the test is running we can see it being automated in the browser.
 You can set it to `true` if you don't want to see the test running but where is the fun in that?
-Another option is `slowMo` which slows down Playwright operations by the specified amount of milliseconds and can be helpful to watch the test run.
+Another option is `slowMo` which slows down Playwright operations by the specified number of milliseconds and can be helpful to watch the test run.
 There are various options that can be set while launching the browser, you can go through all of them [here](https://playwright.dev/docs/api/class-browsertype#browser-type-launch).
-After we've finished our operations we will close the browser.
-This configuration is for before/after all of the tests are run.
+After we've finished our operations, we will close the browser.
+This configuration is for before/after all the tests are run.
 Now we need to configure what happens when each test scenario is run.
 For this look at the snippet below:

 ```js
 // cucumber.conf.js file